deepak525/Investigate_TMDb_Movies/README.md

 16. Life Time Profit Earn By Each Production Company?
 17. Top 20 Director Who Directs Maximum Movies?
 18. What kinds of properties are associated with movies that have high revenues?

+## Conclusions

+- Drama is the most popular genre, following by action, comedy and thriller.
+- Drame, Comedy, Thriller and Action are four most-made genres.
+- Maximum Number Of Movies Release In year 2014.
+- 'Avatar', 'Star Wars' and 'Titanic' are the most profitable movies.
+- Short or Long duration movies are more popular than long duration movies.
+- Average runtime of the movies are decreasing year by year.
+- May,june,november and december are most popular month for releasing movies, if you want to earn more profit.
+- Revenue is directly connected to the budget.
+- Warner Bros, Universal Pictures and Paramount Pictures production companies earn more life time profit than other production companies.
+- Movies with higher budgets have shown a corresponding increase in the revenues.